JankyCS/fridge-recipes/README.md

 User passwords are secured/encrypted with **bpcrytJS**, and authentication is facilitated with the **PassportJS** middleware.

 The front-end of this project uses the **Pug** templating engine to render webpages in Express, and also uses **Bootstrap** CSS framework.

+The recipes are obtained with the [Recipe Puppy API](http://www.recipepuppy.com/about/api/)